 Proclaiming the gospel to a stranger doesn’t mean that we treat them rudely, confront them with difficult questions, or tell them a damning message without taking the time to build a bridge of love and respect.
 Evangelism can mean that we can learn how to speak the truth in love and provide a gospel message that is simple, respectful, and confident.
-When Christians do that, the majority of the risks associated with evangelism are eliminated.
+When Christians do that, many risks associated with evangelism are eliminated.

-[Like you, I am guilty of being overly concerned of what people may think of me if I proclaim the gospel to them.
+(Like you, I am guilty of being overly concerned of what people may think of me if I proclaim the gospel to them.
 Praise be to God!
-He has forgiven all of my sins of omission when I have completely failed at opportunities the Lord provides to proclaim the gospel to a lost soul.]
+He has forgiven my sins of omission when I have completely failed at opportunities the Lord provides to proclaim the gospel to a lost soul.)